-The Voluntary Prekindergarten Education Program – or VPK – is a FREE prekindergarten program for 4-year-olds who reside in Florida.
+The Voluntary Prekindergarten Education Program – or VPK – is a FREE prekindergarten program for 4-year-olds who live in Florida.
 Participation in a Pre-K program can help prepare a child for success in elementary school and beyond.
 Children practice age-appropriate skills as they play to help them learn to follow directions, be attentive, work with classmates, recognize letters and numbers, and more.

 The State of Florida pays for 1 year of VPK attendance per child, and all 4-year-olds are eligible, regardless of family income.
-Details regarding the types of providers, VPK options, and how to apply can be found below.
+Details regarding the types of providers, VPK Florida options, and how to apply can be found below.

 FAQ’s about VPK in Florida

 VPK stands for Voluntary Prekindergarten Education Program.
 Florida’s VPK Program offers free preschool education to 4-year-olds who reside in the state.
 It is a great way for children to get an early start on learning, preparing them to be successful in school.

 Every 4-year-old is eligible for free VPK in Florida.
 They are eligible during the school year that begins AFTER they turn 4.
 For example, a child who turns 4 on October 9, 2022 or January 9, 2023 (etc) would be eligible to start VPK in the fall of 2023.
 All children are eligible, VPK is not an income-based program.